Motzkin path decompositions of functionals in noncommutative probability

-\begin{Remark} {\rm Let us make a few remarks on Motzkin words. \begin{enumerate}[(a)] \item Note that each set $\mathpzc{M}_{n}$ contains one word of the form $s_{1}^{n}$.
+\begin{Remark} {\rm Let us make a few remarks on Motzkin words. \begin{enumerate}[(a)] \item Note that each set $\mathpzc{M}_{n}$ contains one word of the form $1^{n}$.
 These words will be called {\it constant} since they correspond to constant Motzkin paths.
-Similarly, Motzkin words of the form $s_{j}^{n}$ will be called {\it constant}.
+Similarly, Motzkin words of the form $j^{n}$ will be called {\it constant}.
 The number of reduced Motzkin words of lenght $n$, given by the so-called Motzkin number $M_{n-1}$, (we need to use $n-1$ since our words are longer by one than the standard Motzkin words) grows rapidly as $n$ increases.
-If we ignore the empty word and begin with words of length one, we get the following sequence: 1, 1, 2, 4, 9, 21, 51, 127, etc. \item Letter $s_j\in {\mathbb N}$ will correspond to color $j$ of tensor variables.
-It is definitely more convenient to write words in abstract letters $s_{j_1}s_{j_2}\cdots s_{j_n}$ rather than the corresponding words $j_1j_2\cdots j_n$ in natural numbers for two reasons.
-First, we need natural numbers to refer to the elements of the set $[n]$.
-Second, using natural numbers as letters in concrete examples causes obvious problems when numbers have more than one digit.
-Nevertheless, we will speak of color $j$ rather than color $s_j$. \item With each reduced Motzkin word $w=s_{j_1}s_{j_2}\ldots s_{j_n}$ of positive lenght one can associate a {\it Motzkin path}, which is the graph of a nonnegative continuous function $f_w$ defined on the interval $[0,n-1]$ which starts from the origin $(0,0)$, ends at $(n-1,0)$, and consists of segments of three types: horizontal segments of lenght 1, NE segments from $(p,q)$ to $(p+1,q+1)$ and SE segments from $(p,q)$ to $(p+1,q-1)$.
+If we ignore the empty word and begin with words of length one, we get the following sequence: 1, 1, 2, 4, 9, 21, 51, 127, etc. \item With each reduced Motzkin word $w=j_1j_2\ldots j_n$ of positive lenght one can associate a {\it Motzkin path}, which is the graph of a nonnegative continuous function $f_w$ defined on the interval $[0,n-1]$ which starts from the origin $(0,0)$, ends at $(n-1,0)$, and consists of segments of three types: horizontal segments of lenght 1, NE segments from $(p,q)$ to $(p+1,q+1)$ and SE segments from $(p,q)$ to $(p+1,q-1)$.
 A bijection between reduced Motzkin words and Motzkin paths is given by the mapping $w\rightarrow f_w$, where $f_w(i)=j_i-1$.
 We understand that there is one Motzkin path corresponding to $n=1$, namely the one that reduces to one point.